Rukobia

 Dr. Melanie Thompson:

-Fostemsavir, the prodrug of the active entity temsavir, is the first-in-class oral attachment inhibitor that prevents HIV from entering the T cell to establish permanent residency.
-It is approved only for treatment-experienced people, and is active against virus that is resistant to all other classes.
-The drug must be taken twice daily, but is well tolerated in general, with nausea being the most common side effect.
-There are a few drug-drug interactions of note, including contraindications to administration with the androgen receptor inhibitor enzalutamide, some seizure and tuberculosis medicines, mitotane, and St. John’s wort.
-Temsavir can increase plasma concentrations of the hepatitis C drugs grazoprevir and voxilaprevir, the oral contraceptive ethinyl estradiol (a maximum dose of 30 mcg is recommended), and most of the statins.
+Fostemsavir, an oral attachment inhibitor that prevents HIV from entering the T cell, is approved only for people who are treatment-experienced.
+The drug must be taken twice daily, but is generally well tolerated, with mild nausea as the most common side effect.
+Fostemsavir should not be taken with the androgen receptor inhibitor enzalutamide, some seizure and tuberculosis medicines, mitotane or St. John’s wort.
+It can increase plasma concentrations of the hepatitis C drugs grazoprevir and voxilaprevir, the oral contraceptive ethinyl estradiol (a maximum dose of 30 mcg is recommended) and most of the statins.
+Fostemsavir should not be used in pregnancy due to insufficient data.

 Activist Comments